-This trip started beause I had to go UK (Ascot) for a business trip for 31March-3 April.
-Going to Paris has always been an obsession personally so I when I knew I had to go to London I asked my BFF Sari to come with me and go to France after my meeting ends.
-She has been to Paris but she has never been to London.
-So we both are excited 🙂
+This trip started because I had to go UK (Ascot) for a business trip for 31March-3 April.
+Going to Paris had always been a personal obsession so I thought I may as well extended my business trip to a holiday in France and asked my Bestie Sari to come with me.
+Sari has been to Paris but she has never been to London and Nice.
+So we both were excited 😄

 Here is the itinerary:

 30 Mar: check in at McDonald Hotel Ascot (http://www.macdonaldhotels.co.uk/our-hotels/macdonald-berystede-hotel-spa/) where the meeting would took place.
-Ascot is only 30 minutes drive from Heathrow airport.
-I took addison lee car transfer to take me to Hotel.
+Ascot was only 30 minutes drive from Heathrow airport.
+I booked Addison lee car transfer to take me to Hotel.

-31 March: Windsor Castle (There is a bus going from Ascot to Windsor and the bus stop was only few hundred meters from the hotel)
+31 March: My meeting only started in the evening so I had time for sightseeing and Windsor Castle was not too far from Ascot.
+(There is a bus going from Ascot to Windsor and the bus stop was only few hundred meters from the hotel)

-4 Apr: check out Ascot.
+4 Apr: checked out Ascot.
 Took train from Ascot berks station to Victoria station, London.
 We ordered a cab to take us to Ascot train station (5 minutes drive).
-Ascot train station has elevator and I have checked the train route from Ascot to Victoria, all has elevators. important as I don’t want to have to haul my luggage over the stairs.
+Ascot train station had elevator and I have checked that the train route from Ascot to Victoria, all has elevators.
+Important as I didn’t want to have to haul my luggage over the stairs.

 5 Apr: Take the train from Paddington station to Oxford.
 Spend half a day in Oxford and take a bus from Oxford to Bicester Village.
 It is cheaper going to Oxford first then a bus to Bicester if we catch the morning train.
 There is also a bus to Oxford at cheaper rate but we wanted to save travel time too.
 Catch the train back to Marylebone station, London.